3 Savvy Steps for Buying a Used Pontoon Boat

 - Do you see any cracks or patches on the hull?
 Has the gelcoat been properly taken care of with boat soap, polish and wax?

 - How large is the crack, patch, lump or dent?

 - How well has it been patched?

 The next thing many buyers notice is the shine.
-You can’t help noticing shine or lack of shine!
-A lack of shine is primarily a cosmetic issue which appears when the boat has been a bit scratched or has gotten worn out with use.
-Of course, this superficial detail can be remedied.
+You can't help noticing shine or lack of shine!
+A lack of shine is primarily a cosmetic issue that appears when the boat has been a bit scratched or has gotten worn out with use.

 How's the furniture and flooring?